 2017 wedding dresses are all about texture; from feminine floral touches, fun feathers, and lace appliqué, to uneven hemlines and beaded embellishments.
 Sheer necklines are still proving popular, as are deep V-necks and the trend for the Bardot ‘off-the-shoulder’.

 Forget matchy-matchy!
 Gone are the days of bridesmaids wearing the same outfit in the same colour.
-Instead, dress your bridesmaids in gorgeous, flattering wrap dresses like those from Twobirds Bridesmaid.
+Instead, dress your bridesmaids in gorgeous, flattering wrap dresses, like the Twobirds Bridesmaid dresses.
 They can be tied in a variety of ways so you can choose a style that works for their shape and personality.

 It also looks beautiful in wedding photos if bridesmaids wear dresses in slightly different shades or complementary colours which tie in with the wedding colour palette.